Carual42/weekend-movie-sagas/README.md

 [x]- make a MovieDetails component
 [x]- make a route to /details for MovieDetails
 []- add query to genre.router to get genre.data
-[]- make onClick in MovieList that lead to said MovieDetails []- MovieDetails should GET details from /api/movie and genre from /api/genre []- MovieDetails should POST to the dom the following:
+[x]- make onClick in MovieList that lead to said MovieDetails []- MovieDetails should GET details from /api/movie and genre from /api/genre []- MovieDetails should POST to the dom the following:
     []- title